10 Best Anonymous Crypto Wallets With No KYC in 2026

 BitBox02 hardware wallet advertisement highlighting Swiss-made crypto protection and a 5-star user rating

 BitBox02 supports Bitcoin, Ethereum, Litecoin, Cardano, and over 1,500 ERC-20 tokens, making it both versatile and straightforward.
-It offers DeFi support by allowing you to securely connect to any Ethereum-based dApp.
+As a DeFi wallet, it lets you securely connect to any Ethereum-based dApp.
 This ERC-20 wallet’s design features a user-friendly interface compatible with both desktop and Android devices.

 BitBox’s companion app stands out by supporting the Tor network, which anonymizes all traffic.
 You can also run and connect a private Bitcoin Umbrel/Raspiblitz node directly within the app’s settings.
 And while previously lacking iOS support, BitBox recently launched the new Nova Wallet, which is compatible with iPhones and iPads.
 This makes it a top contender in security and ease of use, competing well with other hardware wallets like Ledger and Trezor.